t-sasaki915/lisp-interpreter/README.md

 # lisp-interpreter
-I am going to make a Lisp interpreter to practise and understand Lisp.<br>
+quite simple Lisp interpreter to practise Lisp

-Goals are
+## Goals
 1. Run a Brainf**k interpreter written with Lisp.
 2. Follow the standards of Common Lisp.